textrix/oci-free/README.md

 # oci-free
-Easy to use OCI CLI and Integrate with cloudflare dns.
+Easy to use OCI CLI and Integrate with cloudflare dns for Oracle Cloud Free Tier.